mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 Syntax Error: Leftover args in content stream
 ```

 And voila! `pdftotext` reports a lot of errors, but the program never crashes.
-The fix worked.
+My fix worked.

 ## Wrapping up

-I've found Nix to be an excellent match for creating fuzz testing workflows.
-It took a bit of work to figure out all the odds and ends, but now it should be easy to drop in a different PDF parser or use a different fuzzer.
+I've found Nix to be an excellent tool for creating fuzz testing workflows.

+It took a bit of work to figure out all of Nix's odds and ends for use in fuzzing, but now it should be easy to drop in a different PDF parser or use a different fuzzer.
 The beauty of Nix is that it composes well, so it's easy to swap out different components within the workflow.

 This project ended up being a great way to learn more about both fuzzing and Nix.
-I've been dabbling in Nix for the last year, but using Nix in this way helped crystallize a lot of concepts that had been fuzzy for me.
+I've been dabbling in Nix for the last year, but using Nix in this way helped crystallize a lot of concepts that had been foggy for me.

 ---